The highlights:

 For daily washes, we recommend using a mild soap that won’t damage the silicone.
 Our favorite?
 Flex Foaming Cleanser, designed specifically for cleansing silicone menstrual cups and discs.

-Disposable menstrual discs, like the original Flex Disc, are a more convenient and travel-friendly option for some menstruators.
+Disposable period discs, like the original Flex Disc, are a more convenient and travel-friendly option for some menstruators.
 Since they are single-use, you don’t have to worry about cleaning your disc in a public restroom.
 Just dispose of your used disc and insert a new one.

 Single-use products aren’t as sustainable as reusable products.
-However, disposable menstrual discs like Flex Disc still create 60% less waste than traditional menstrual products, like applicator tampons or pads.
+However, disposable menstrual discs like Flex Disc still create 60% less waste than traditional period products, like applicator tampons or pads.
 This is because you can wear your disc for up to 12 hours, much longer than a pad or tampon.

 Longer wear = fewer products used each period.